Published on

 2. Consider your diet and eating habits

 Reduce surgery food as this feeds the plaque bacteria.
-Also reduce acidic foods as this softens your dental enamel which can cause teeth to wear out more quickly.
-We know that it is impossible to avoid all sugary and acid food though.
+Also, reduce acidic foods as this softens your dental enamel which can cause teeth to wear out more quickly.
+We know that it is impossible to avoid all sugary and acidic food though.
 So…. try not to snack and instead have fixed meals.
 Allowing more time for saliva to neutralise the acid in your mouth will naturally help your teeth.
-You can also try using a sugar free gum between meals as this prompts the production of saliva in your mouth.
+You can also try using sugar-free gum between meals as this prompts the production of saliva in your mouth.

 3. Regular dental appointments

 Some people have excellent dental hygiene and very healthy teeth.
-For many people though they need help from their dentist and dental hygienist to clear away all of the plaque and calculus (that horrible stuff that has to be scraped away from your teeth as brushing alone won’t remove it).
-By ensuring that your teeth are professionally cleaned and dental hygiene is optimised, there will be less opportunity for tooth decay and gum disease to occur… that would require costly dental treatment.
+Many people though need help from their dentist and dental hygienist to clear away all of the plaque and calculus (that horrible stuff that has to be scraped away from your teeth as brushing alone won’t remove it).
+By ensuring that your teeth are professionally cleaned and dental hygiene is optimised, there will be less opportunity for tooth decay and gum disease to occur… which would require costly dental treatment.

 4. Don’t ‘just wait and keep an eye on it’